 10 Deliverables – approval and distribution

 Deliverables can be in the form of technical specifications, reports on standards gap analysis results, base material for the development of draft Recommendations, etc., and are expected to form input to the advanced work of the parent group.
+For example, expected deliverables of a focus group might include but not limited to terminology, use case, requirement, technical maturity assessment, service capability, functional architecture, protocol, regulatory consideration, standardization outlook and gap analysis.
+Expected technical specifications and reports should consider the requirement of the parent group.

-The focus group will send all of its deliverables to the parent group for further consideration (see also clause 7).
+The focus group will send all of its deliverables to the parent group for further consideration (see also Appendix I).
 The deliverables shall be published as TDs of the parent group in accordance with clause 3.3.3 of Recommendation ITU-T A.1, but no later than four calendar weeks before the meeting of the parent group.

 For the sake of clarity, all the output/deliverables of a focus group should be posted on the parent group's website, whether or not one or more study groups are involved.